mohitsorde/jsosrm/README.md

 <!-- insert the cirxular image here -->

-Now that we know how to create child of ParserBaseClass, let's see how to use the model.
+Now that we know how to create children of ParserBaseClass, let's see how to use the model.

-### <a name="model>
+### <a name="model">
 **ParserBaseClass child Instances**
 </a>